MATTHEW KALLIMAN'S WEBSITE

 The Fourth Day -- RULERS of Light and Darkness

 At the beginning of the Fourth Millennial Day God established the "greater light to rule the day" by making an eternal covenant with King David -- a man after God's own heart (I Samuel 13:14; Acts 13:22) -- promising that David's throne and dynasty would continue forever (II Samuel 7:12-16; I Chronicles 17:11-14).
 After the glorious reign of King Solomon, the first son of David to sit on the throne, the united kingdom split into two separate nations.
 The northern kingdom (House of Israel) proceeded to forsake God completely.
 The southern kingdom (House of Judah) continued to be governed by David's throne and dynasty, where God’s light resided (I Kings 11:36; 15:4; II Kings 8:19; II Chronicles 21:7).
-The biblical books of Kings and Chronicles detail the history of these two kingdoms during the first half of the Fourth Millennial Day.
+The books of Kings and Chronicles detail the history of these two kingdoms during the first half of the Fourth Millennial Day.

 David and Solomon ruled in the fear of the Lord (Psalms 1; 2; 72; II Samuel 23:1-4; Isaiah 1:21, 26) and were used by God to write significant portions of the Bible filled with wisdom and inspiration.
 Songs of David